 At Wilkinson School, each student tackles spelling, grammar, and vocabulary throughout their classwork.
 Our goal is to both support and challenge every student in these areas to foster competency and excellence in all of their work.
 Each year, students build upon these key skills through challenging texts, group exercises, games, computer and reference use, and in a disciplined and guided daily practice.

 At Wilkinson, our goal is for students to work at to work at a level in math where they are challenged but not overwhelmed.
 Math blocks are scheduled at the same time in the entire school, allowing students to move either up or down a grade for math to find their sweet spot.
 In recent years, 8th graders graduated having completed Algebra 1 and Geometry.
 Other students have come to Wilkinson School with a fear or dislike of math and have discovered how fun it can be.
 Every student is challenged, guided, and evaluated so that their potential can be met each and every year.
-Students in kindergarten through 6th grade use the Saxon Math curriculum, which teaches mathematical concepts in incremental steps, giving students the time and instruction needed to reach deep understanding and fluency.
+We teach mathematical concepts in incremental steps, giving students the time and instruction needed to reach deep understanding and fluency.
 Previously taught concepts are continually reviewed in the homework and assessments so students retain these concepts throughout the year.
 Many techniques are employed to master math throughout the grades at Wilkinson School, such as experiments, problems of the day, use of manipulatives and games, real world applications and studies, drills, contests, and daily exercises.

 Wilkinson School science curriculum encourages students to follow their natural curiosity and strive to discover new concepts that enrich their learning through the scientific process.
-We use Macmillan/McGraw-Hill – A Closer Look for Science in Kindergarten through 5th Grade.
-At the Middle School level we use Glencoe Science—Life Science Series.
 All students learn about physical, life, and earth sciences based on the scientific model: the use of experiments and observations through hands-on activities, which inspire and engage classroom discussions.
 Students in all grades also participate in a spring science fair, which allows them to apply their knowledge and more deeply explore a special area of interest.
 As the year unfolds, students gain a sense of the scientific world around them and learn to appreciate all that it offers.
 Students also develop a respect, concern, and responsibility for its conservation.

 At Wilkinson School, our social studies program focuses on developing individual, social, and cultural awareness.
 It prepares students to be responsible citizens, exposes them to cultural observances and celebrations, and allows them to make the vital connection between past, present, and future.
 Students learn how they relate to others from the past and present.
 Students learn to make choices and to accept responsibility for those choices.
 They recognize that school is a place to work and learn, they learn the role of rules in their school and classroom, and they demonstrate responsible civic behavior in class.
 Students come to appreciate their uniqueness and worth as human beings.
 Our social studies program covers the concepts of world geography and map skills, history, government, culture and economics, people and places, ancient culture, American history, Native American history, and others.
 Our Intensive Studies Trips are also an important part of our social studies curriculum, allowing students to physically see and experience living history beyond the textbook.
 The trips are open to middle school students and cover a four year cycle: Great Britain, New England, the South, and the Southwest.
 Elementary school students at the school mirror the middle school trips with Intensive Studies West, a week of rich, immersive, and experiential learning focusing on the same location and themes as the intensive studies trip.